 When there’s a crash between a construction truck and a passenger car, the smaller vehicle occupants can suffer significant injuries and even fatalities.
 Truck drivers must operate their vehicles safely and take the necessary precautions to avoid causing accidents with others.
 If they make an error at the wheel or become distracted by something, they could crash into nearby cars.

-If you want to learn more about how Chris Hudson Law Group can help you after an accident, call us at 706-863-6600 for a free consultation with one of our Augusta construction vehicle accident attorneys.
+If you want to learn more about how Chris Hudson Law Group can help you after an accident, call us at (706) 863-6600 or fill in our contact form to schedule a free consultation with one of our attorneys who specializes in construction vehicle accidents.

 Types of Construction Vehicles

 You can find construction vehicles and trucks on the side of highways, near new properties, and traveling alongside your car on the road.
 Many are heavy and large.
 They also sit high off the ground, making it more challenging for the driver to see other vehicles in their blind spots.
 If they crash into a small car, massive property damage and debilitating injuries could occur.

 The most common types of construction vehicles you’ll find in Augusta are: